 Members of NEMLS Council

-PRESIDENT: Angela Kirtley, BSc (Hons), LLB [2022 – 2024]
+PAST PRESIDENT: Angela Kirtley, BSc (Hons), LLB [2022 – 2024]

 Partner in Weightmans Healthcare Team in Newcastle.
 Specialises in defendant clinical negligence work.
 Previously a partner with Ward Hadaway and Irwin Mitchell.
 Trained at Crutes Law firm.